Student commented on YouTube, "The officer in this is a cool dude, he is not Racist!!!"

-Within a few hours Monday, Fields went from a virtually unknown South Carolina law enforcement officer to the target of nationwide vitriol after a video showed him yanking a student from her desk, slamming her to the ground and throwing her several feet
+Within a few hours Monday, Fields went from a virtually unknown South Carolina law enforcement officer to the target of nationwide vitriol after a video showed him yanking a student from her desk, slamming her to the ground and throwing her several feet across the floor.

 Fields has not responded to CNN’s request for comment.
 Court documents, a sheriff’s department newsletter and a student’s comment on social media offer a study in contrasts.